“Such confidence”: SA in a tailspin over woman’s crazy love triangle

 She goes on to gush over how happy she is for them, but she would have preferred that she was married to him first.
 But that didn't matter because she would still be in his life even if he dumped her.
 After all, he would be married to her aunt.

-Some netizens wished this was a parodical story because if it isn't, then the drama from this messy love triangle would be one for the history books.
+Some netizens hope this is a parody because if it isn't, then the drama from this messy love triangle would be one for the history books.
 Watch the hilarious video here:

 South Africans gobsmacked at woman's tale